MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 # Getting Started with the Microsoft Quantum Development Kit #

-If you want to jump straight into Q# without any downloads, you can try it out online using Jupyter notebooks here: [Try Q# Online](xref:microsoft.quantum.install.tryqonline).
+If you want to jump straight into Q# without any downloads, you can [try it out online using Jupyter Notebooks](xref:microsoft.quantum.install.tryqonline).

 Or, you can proceed directly to installing/working locally in your preferred environment: [Setup Your Machine](xref:microsoft.quantum.install.setup).